The BioCorRx Recovery Program

 6. 24/7 Recovery Coaching

 Anxiety and stress, even panic especially in early recovery, can be crippling and manifest in a variety of ways.
 You may very well find yourself in mentally uncharted waters and at a total loss of what to do, a frightening prospect to say the least.
-Know that we will have counselors available for you 24/7 who understand where you’re at and what you’re going through, and will be an incredibly calming agent when you need to just talk, overcome the compulsive urges or make sense of your thoughts when the bizarre situations arise.
-Coaching sessions are on an as needed basis in addition to those that are structured and scheduled.
+Know that we will have coaches available for you 24/7 who understand where you’re at and what you’re going through, and will be an incredibly calming agent when you need to just talk, overcome the compulsive urges or make sense of your thoughts when the bizarre situations arise.
+Coaching sessions are on an as needed basis in addition to those that are structured.

 7. Peer Group Network